mschmieder/python-kacl/README.md

       kacl-cli release major|minor|patch

 Options:
-  -m, --modify     This option will add the changes directly into changelog
+  -m, --modify            This option will add the changes directly into
-                   file.
+                          changelog file.
-  -l, --link TEXT  A url that the version will be
+  -l, --link TEXT         A url that the version will be linked with.
+  -c, --commit            If passed this will create a git commit with the
+                          changed Changelog.
+  --commit-message TEXT   The commit message to use when using --commit flag -t, --tag               If passed this will create a git tag for the newly
+                          released version.
+  --tag-name TEXT         The tag name to use when using --tag flag --tag-description TEXT  The tag description text to use when using --tag
+                          flag
+  -d, --allow-dirty       If passed this will allow to commit/tag even on a
+                          "dirty".
+  --help                  Show this message and exit.
 ```

 **Usage with fixed version**